sanjayganvkar/AzureDataFactory---Documentation-Generator/README.md

 1. Clone the Repository or download the gen_adf_doc.py

 2. Set Up Python Environment
-You’ll need Python 3.7+ and this package:
+You’ll need Python 3.7+ and the pandas package:

  pip install pandas

 3. Export ARM Template from ADF

-In ADF Studio:
+In ADF Studio

 Go to Manage > ARM template > Export ARM Template